-- Enhance the communication skills critical to patient care, including direct communication with patients and families; documentation skills; verbal and written communication with other physicians including sign out/patient handoffs; communication with non-physician team members; and participation in discharge planning. - Advance his or her knowledge of disorders that are common in his or her chosen specialty. - Further develop patient management skills, including the ability to perform routine but important procedures. - Enhance the skills associated with life-long learning and the practice of evidence-based medicine (e.g., reading and interpreting the medical literature, medical informatics).

-To achieve the above educational goals, a sub-internship should have the following characteristics:

-- If done at a Brown-affiliated hospital, it should be supervised by a Brown faculty member based in a clinical department of the Alpert Medical School.
+- Enhance the communication skills so critical to medical care, including direct communication with patients and families, documentation skills, verbal and written communication with other physicians including sign out/patient handoffs, communication with non-physician team members, and participation in discharge planning. - Advance his or her knowledge of disorders that are common in his or her chosen specialty. - Further develop patient management skills, including the ability to perform routine but important procedures. - Enhance the skills associated with life-long learning and the practice of evidence- based medicine (reading and interpreting the medical literature, medical informatics, etc.). - To achieve the above educational goals, a sub-internship should have the following characteristics: - If done at a Brown-affiliated hospital, it should be supervised by a Brown faculty member based in a clinical department of The Warren Alpert Medical School of Brown University.
 This faculty member will take responsibility for evaluating students in the sub-internship and for evaluation of the sub-internship itself.
-While this individual need not be the person responsible for the clinical service in which the sub-intern participates, the sponsor should meet with the sub-intern on a regular basis (minimum weekly) during the rotation. - For sub-internships done away, there must be a designated faculty member who assumes responsibility for evaluating the student. - The student's role should be defined in such a way that he or she fulfills the role of a first-year trainee in the specialty.
+While this individual need not be the person responsible for the clinical service in which the sub-intern participates, the sponsor should meet with the sub-intern on a regular basis (minimum being weekly) during the rotation. - For sub-internships done away, there must be a designated faculty member who assumes responsibility for evaluating the student.
+In order for an away rotation to meet criteria for a sub-internship at AMS, the previously approved sub-internship checklist must be completed. - The student's role should be defined in such a way that he, she or they fulfill the role of a first-year trainee in the specialty.
 That is, patients assigned to the sub-intern should not also be assigned to a first-year trainee in the specialty.
-Furthermore, sub-internship experiences should be confined to rotations in which first-year trainees in the specialty participate. - The student should be expected to assume the on-call responsibilities of a first-year trainee in the specialty. - The educational goals and plan for the sub-internship should fulfill the requirements for certification of a minimum of three competencies, as defined by the Nine Abilities.
+Furthermore, sub-internship experiences will be confined to rotations in which first-year trainees in the specialty participate. - The student should be expected to assume the on-call responsibilities of a first-year trainee in the specialty.

+• The educational goals and plan for the sub-internship should fulfill the requirements for certification of a minimum of three (3) competencies, as defined by the Nine Abilities.